 17. Exactly the number of times I've mixed and baked this cake.
 One for every Christmas/New Year of my married life.
 Generously taught by JZ's cousin, when we were in Goa that very first year.
-She initiated me into an ongoing love of baking this Bejewelled Magnificence.
+She jumpstarted an ongoing love of baking and eating this Bejewelled Magnificence.
 Though the recipe has been changed and refashioned several times to suit present tastes, the tradition and love that it came with remains unaltered.

 Notes and Tips:

-~When preparing the caramel syrup, use boiling water to pour in and bring final mixture to a rolling boil together for app.
-2 minutes, but not to a syrupy consistency.
-Do keep away from your face- I like to take it over to the sink and do the task, since hot burnt sugar gets ferocious once bothered.
+~When preparing the caramel syrup, use warm water to pour in and bring final mixture to a rolling boil together for app.
+2 minutes, but not too thick of a syrup consistency.
+Keep away from your face- I like to take it over to the sink and do the task, since hot burnt sugar gets ferocious once bothered.

-~ Your fruits/nuts spread evenly throughout the cake while baking and not sink if they are rolled in a wee bit of flour.
+~ Your fruits/nuts spread evenly throughout the cake while baking and not sink if they are rolled in a small bit of flour.

 ~There are those who may theorize that separating eggs, and adding stiff whites later will yield fluffier cake.
 I don't see a huge difference, plus isn't there enough work in this already?
-Try it , you might switch over to my side.
+Try and test.
+Then decide.

 ~You can bake in batches if you plan to do several cakes (and it does yield enough and more).